The place where celebrities & corporations come to learn how to ride a motorcycle.

 WAITLIST

 Because of our reputation, there is an extremely high demand for our classes.
 Our classes sell out very quickly.
 We sell out our classes before any other motorcycle safety training school in the State.
 If a class is sold out, you can get on the Waiting List for that class.
 Just go through the process of registering for the class, even though it is sold out.
-It will tell you there are no seats left and ask you if you want to join the Waitlist.
+It will tell you there are no seats left and ask you if you want to "Join Waitlist".
 Join the Waitlist.
-You will get an email confirmation from Eventbrite (our registration platform) that you are on the Waitlist for that class.
-If we get a cancellation for that class, an email is automatically sent from Eventbrite to the first person on the Waitlist.
+If we get a cancellation for that class, Eventbrite will send an email to the first person on the Waitlist that a seat is open in the class.
 That person has 24 hours/one day to register for the class.
-If the person doesn't register for the class after the 24 hours/one day, another email is automatically sent from Eventbrite to the next person on the Waitlist.
+If the person doesn't register for the class after the 24 hours/one day, another email is automatically sent by Eventbrite to the next person on the Waitlist.
 You can sign-up to be on the Waitlist for several classes.
 There is no Waitlist for future classes.
 There are only Waitlists for the Sold Out classes posted on the Course Schedule page of our website.

 Make sure you get the MSF course completion card back from the NJ MVC.
 Some insurance companies will give you a discount for taking the course.
 Some motorcycle dealerships and motorcycle stores will give you a discount if you show them your MSF course completion card.
-You will also get a discount on some of our other courses if you show us your MSF course completion card the day of the riding session.
-(You may want to laminate the card).
+Your RANJ MSF course completion card entitles you to receive a discount on some of our other courses.(You may want to laminate the card).

 When you go to the NJ MVC to get your motorcycle endorsement, you will have to bring 6 points of identification, take the NJ MVC eye test, and pay for a new Driver License based on the pro rata expiration date of your current Driver License.